kittenlogic/unsupervised-pleasures/_pages/love.md

     <div class="col">
       <h1 class="mb-1 text-center gay">Tired of Bias in AI?
 Let's Make Love Corpora!</h1>

-      <p class="mb-1 text-justify"><span class="lead"><em>Love Corpora</em> will be a collection of datasources featuring texts that orient towards life and liberation.</span> It will include, but not be limited to works that center queer love, decolonial perspectives, an ethics of embodiment and care, and practices of commoning and mutual aid.
+      <p class="mb-1 text-justify"><em>Love Corpora</em> will be a collection of datasources featuring texts that orient towards life and liberation.
+It will include, but not be limited to works that center queer love, an ethics of embodiment, and decolonial perspectives.
 We will create this collection with community input and contributor consent.
-We also plan to turn this into a publicly available library with full transparency about its contents, licensing terms, and collection methodologies.</p>
+Metadata will provide full transparency about contents, licensing terms, and collection methodologies.</p>

       <div class="center-block py-1">
-        <a class="btn btn-primary m-05" href="/makelove">Add to Wish List 💕</a> <a class="btn btn-primary m-05" href="https://ultimatefantasy.club/" target="_blank" rel="noopener">Donate 🍞</a>
+        <a class="btn btn-primary m-05" href="/makelove">Add to Wish List 💕</a>
       </div>

       <h2 class="mt-1 text-center gay">What inspired Love Corpora?</h2>